canerturkseven/ForecastFlowML/README.md

 ## Usage

 The following demonstrates how the framework can be used to build forecasting models using a sample of the Kaggle Walmart M5 Competition dataset.
+Full script can be found [here](https://github.com/canerturkseven/ForecastFlowML/blob/master/examples/demo.py).

 ### Spark